leventkaragol/libcpp-http-client/README.md

 ## What does non-blocking mean?

 Let's talk about this through an example.
-Let's say we call 5 different API methods when our screen opens and each one takes an average of 500 ms. If we call these methods one after another as follows, we will get all the answers in 2.5 seconds in total.
+Let's say, we call 5 different API methods when our screen opens and each one takes an average of 500 ms. If we call these methods one after another as follows, we will get all the answers in 2.5 seconds in total.